 What Are the Components of an Appraisal?

-Purchasing a house is the most significant investment many people could ever encounter.
-It doesn't matter if a primary residence, a second vacation home or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.
+Their home's purchase can be the most serious investment some people may ever encounter.
+Whether it's a primary residence, a second vacation property or an investment, the purchase of real property is an involved financial transaction that requires multiple people working in concert to see it through.

-So, who's responsible for making sure the value of the real estate is consistent with the purchase price?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the real estate is consistent with the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Kent & Associates Appraisal will ensure, you as an interested party, are informed.

-Our first task at Kent & Associates Appraisal is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the condition a typical buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first duty at Kent & Associates Appraisal is to inspect the property to determine its true status.
+We must actually see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical person would expect them to be.
+To make sure the stated size of the property is accurate and convey the layout of the home, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

-This is where the appraiser analyzes information on local construction costs, labor rates and other factors to ascertain how much it would cost to replace the property being appraised.
-This estimate commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+Here, the appraiser analyzes information on local construction costs, labor rates and other factors to calculate how much it would cost to replace the property being appraised.
+This figure commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

-Appraisers can tell you a lot about the neighborhoods in which they work.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers get to know the communities in which they appraise.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach